-- Schools can, with the endorsement of the principals, select special arrangements for students with SEN who requires special examination arrangements in accordance with the information provided by professionals and the decisions of the Student Support Team.
-For details, please refer to relevant documents issued by HKEAA. - ♦ Schools must get ready the relevant professional documents.
-When necessary, the HKEAA will ask for the provision of these documents by giving one week's prior notice to schools.
+Schools can, with the endorsement of the principals, select special arrangements for students with SEN who requires special examination arrangements in accordance with the information provided by professionals and the decisions of the Student Support Team.
+For details, please refer to relevant documents issued by HKEAA.